- FROM BIOETHICS BRIEFINGS

 As was evident in the Schiavo case, the vegetative state remains a disquieting one.
 It defies normal expectations about awareness and consciousness.
-Usually when the eyes are open there is awareness, but in the vegetative state a patient is stripped of ability to interact with others or the environment.
+Usually when the eyes are open there is awareness, but in the vegetative state a patient is stripped of ability to interaction with others or the environment.

 Another compelling case of emergence from MCS involved Don Herbert, a Buffalo firefighter.
 Herbert was injured in a 1995 fire, sustaining a mix of traumatic and hypoxic brain injury.
-For the first few months after his injury he met the criteria for MCS with occasional and episodic signs of awareness and verbalizations.
+For the first few months after his injury he met criteria for MCS with occasional and episodic signs of awareness and verbalization.
 For the next nine years he lingered, presumed to be vegetative, until he spontaneously regained fluent speech in 2005, emerging after a number of psychoactive drugs were given to him by a physiatrist.

 Distinguishing the Vegetative and Minimally Conscious States

-Invariably, people asked how Terry Wallis or Don Herbert could recover when experts were so definitive in asserting that Terri Schiavo was permanently unconscious.
-The answer to these questions is found in the diagnostic categories just reviewed and in the important biological differences between the permanent vegetative state of Schiavo and the minimally conscious states of Wallis and Herbert.
-Unlike patients in the permanent vegetative state, patients who are in MCS have preserved brain networks that retain the potential for activation.
+People have asked how Terry Wallis or Don Herbert could have recovered when experts were so definitive in asserting that Terri Schiavo was permanently unconscious.
+The answer is found in the diagnostic categories just reviewed and in the important biological differences between the permanent vegetative state of Schiavo and the minimally conscious states of Wallis and Herbert.
+Unlike patients in the permanent vegetative state, patients in MCS have preserved brain networks that retain the potential for activation.

 Patients may leave the hospital with a vegetative diagnosis that has yet to become permanent, and then over time migrate into MCS while in chronic care.
 If a clinician does not notice this change in status, the patient may be assumed to be in a permanent vegetative state.
 This potential for misdiagnosis is only compounded by the episodic nature of displays of consciousness in MCS.
 Typically, families will see behavioral evidence of awareness and seek to reproduce these signs for wary staff.
 But because these behaviors are only episodic in MCS, they are not reliably reproduced.

 Values, Ethical Considerations, and Legal Ramifications

-Beyond scientific precision, it is important to avoid turning a diagnostic assessment into a values choice, as was the case with Schiavo.
+Beyond scientific precision, it is the important to avoid turning a diagnostic assessment into a values choice, as was the case with Schiavo.
 Attempting to assert that Ms. Schiavo was minimally conscious in order to forestall a decision to withdraw her feeding tube has implications for patients who are actually in MCS.
-Because Ms. Schiavo would never regain consciousness, labeling her as an MCS patient represents a disservice to patients who are actually in MCS because it implies that they, too, will never recover.
+Because Ms. Schiavo would never regain consciousness, labeling her as an MCS patient represents a disservice to patients who are actually in MCS, because it implies that they, too, will never recover.

-While each of us in a liberal democracy is entitled to place a moral valuation on life in a vegetative or minimally conscious state, we should be careful not to distort the diagnostic act.
+While each of us, in a liberal democracy is entitled to placing a moral valuation on life in a vegetative or minimally conscious state, we should be careful not to distort the diagnostic act.
 Neither ideological motivation nor scientific ignorance is an acceptable cause for diagnostic imprecision.
 Diagnostic errors of omission or commission have the potential to either perpetuate false hope in the case of the permanently vegetative or to blind us to the recuperative potential of minimally conscious patients.

-In a landmark 1976 ruling, the New Jersey Supreme Court permitted the removal of Ms. Quinlan’s life support, citing the irreversible nature of her vegetative state.
-As the court opined, based on testimony given by Dr. Fred Plum, Ms. Quinlan had forever and irretrievably lost the possibility of returning to a “cognitive sapient state.”
+In a landmark 1976 ruling the New Jersey Supreme Court permitted the removal of Ms. Quinlan’s life support, citing the irreversible nature of her vegetative state.
+As the court opined, based on testimony given by Dr. Fred Plum, Ms. Quinlan had forever –and irretrievably–lost the possibility of returning to a “cognitive sapient state.”
 The irreversible nature of her injury, and its futility, became the ethical and legal justification for the removal of her ventilator.
 This case, in turn, launched the era of patients’ rights at life’s end.

-This right to die was further codified in other cases involving the vegetative state, including those of Nancy Beth Cruzan and Terri Schiavo, both young women in the permanent vegetative state.
+This right-to-die was further codified in other cases involving the vegetative state, including Nancy Beth Cruzan and Schiavo, both young women in the permanent vegetative state.
 In Cruzan v.
 Director in 1990, the U.S. Supreme Court recognized the constitutional right of a competent person to refuse life-sustaining therapy, equated artificial nutrition and hydration with other life-sustaining therapies, and ruled that each state could set evidentiary standards for the withdrawal of these therapies.
 Cruzan also led to the increased use of advance directives.
 Justice Sandra Day O’Connor’s decision was the inspiration for the Patient Self-Determination Act, which was signed into law on December 1, 1991.
 With the passage of the PSDA, which requires many hospitals and other health care providers to inform patients of their rights under state laws governing advance directives, advance directives gained a central role in efforts to improve end-of-life care in the 1990’s.

-The advent of new brain states like MCS and their potential treatment has upset many of the presumptions that gave rise to modern bioethics and the right to die.
+The advent of new brain states like MCS and their potential treatment have upset many of the presumptions that gave rise to modern bioethics and the right to die.
 Where it was once presumed that severe brain injury was invariably as dire as the vegetative state, we now know that prognostic outcomes can be variable.
 Therefore, it is increasingly inappropriate to view brain injured patients as untreatable.